Do I Need an Ultrasound Before Taking the Abortion Pill?

 April 5, 2026

-At The Center for Women, yes — an ultrasound is part of your appointment.
-The ultrasound confirms how far along you are, checks that the pregnancy is in the uterus (not ectopic), and helps the provider ensure the abortion pill is safe for you.
-This is included in the $380 cost and takes just a few minutes.
+At The Center for Women, yes.
+An ultrasound is part of your visit.
+It confirms how far along you are and checks that the pregnancy is in the uterus (not ectopic).
+It also helps the doctor make sure the abortion pill is safe for you.
+It is included in the $380 cost and takes only a few minutes.

 Why does The Center for Women include an ultrasound?

-The ultrasound is included in your appointment because it provides three important pieces of information the provider needs before prescribing the abortion pill.
+The ultrasound is part of your visit because it gives the doctor key facts before prescribing the abortion pill.

-First, it confirms your gestational age — how far along you are.
+First, it confirms your gestational age, which means how far along you are.
 The abortion pill is used for pregnancies up to 10 weeks.
-Knowing the exact gestational age helps the provider confirm you are eligible and ensures the medication will be effective.
+Knowing the exact age helps the doctor confirm the pill is an option for you and that it will work.

-Second, it confirms the pregnancy is located inside the uterus.
-In rare cases (about 1 to 2% of pregnancies), the fertilized egg implants outside the uterus, usually in a fallopian tube.
-This is called an ectopic pregnancy.
-An ectopic pregnancy is a medical emergency that cannot be treated with the abortion pill and requires different care.
+Second, it confirms the pregnancy is inside the uterus.
+In about 1 to 2% of pregnancies, the fertilized egg implants outside the uterus, usually in a fallopian tube.
+This is called an ectopic pregnancy, and it is a medical emergency that the abortion pill cannot treat.
 The ultrasound rules this out.

 What does the ultrasound involve?

-The ultrasound at your appointment is quick and straightforward.
-It typically takes less than 5 minutes.
-Depending on how far along you are, the provider may use a transabdominal ultrasound (on your belly) or a transvaginal ultrasound (a small, slim wand inserted into the vagina).
-The transvaginal approach is more common in very early pregnancy because it provides a clearer image.
+The ultrasound at your visit is quick and simple, and it usually takes less than 5 minutes.
+Depending on how far along you are, the doctor may scan on your belly (a transabdominal ultrasound).
+Or they may use a small, slim wand placed in the vagina (a transvaginal ultrasound).
+The wand type is more common very early in pregnancy because it gives a clearer picture.

 The ultrasound is not painful.
-A transvaginal ultrasound may cause mild pressure, similar to the feeling during a pelvic exam.
-The provider will explain what they are doing and what they see.
-You can ask questions at any point.
+The wand may cause mild pressure, similar to the feeling during a pelvic exam.
+The doctor will explain what they are doing and what they see, and you can ask questions at any point.

-You are not required to look at the ultrasound screen.
-Illinois does not have a mandatory ultrasound viewing law.
-The ultrasound is a medical tool, not a requirement designed to change your mind.
+You do not have to look at the screen, and Illinois has no law that says you must.
+It is a medical tool, not a step meant to change your mind.

 Do all clinics require an ultrasound before the abortion pill?

-Not all clinics include an ultrasound.
-Some mail-order and telehealth services prescribe the abortion pill based on your last menstrual period and medical history alone, without an ultrasound.
-This approach can work for patients who are confident about the timing of their last period and have no risk factors for ectopic pregnancy.
+No, not all clinics include one.
+Some mail-order and telehealth services prescribe the abortion pill without an ultrasound.
+They go by your last period and your health history alone.
+That can work for patients who are sure about the date of their last period and have no risk factors for ectopic pregnancy.

-The Center for Women includes an ultrasound at every appointment because the provider sees you in person and can perform this quick check as part of your visit.
-This is a safety advantage of in-person care.
-The ultrasound removes guesswork about gestational age and provides direct confirmation that the pregnancy is in the uterus.
+The Center for Women includes an ultrasound at every visit, since the doctor sees you in person and can do this quick check on the spot.
+It removes guesswork about how far along you are and confirms the pregnancy is in the uterus.

 What is an ectopic pregnancy and why does it matter?

-An ectopic pregnancy occurs when a fertilized egg implants outside the uterus, most commonly in a fallopian tube.
-Ectopic pregnancies happen in about 1 to 2% of all pregnancies.
-They are not viable — the pregnancy cannot develop normally outside the uterus.
+An ectopic pregnancy is one where a fertilized egg implants outside the uterus, most often in a fallopian tube.
+This happens in about 1 to 2% of all pregnancies.
+These pregnancies cannot survive, because a pregnancy cannot grow normally outside the uterus.

-An ectopic pregnancy is a medical emergency if left untreated, because the growing tissue can rupture the fallopian tube and cause life-threatening internal bleeding.
-The abortion pill does not treat ectopic pregnancies.
-Mifepristone and misoprostol work on the uterus and will not end a pregnancy located elsewhere.
+Left untreated, an ectopic pregnancy is a medical emergency.
+The growing tissue can burst the tube and cause life-threatening bleeding inside your body.
+The abortion pill does not treat it.
+Mifepristone and misoprostol work on the uterus and will not end a pregnancy growing anywhere else.

-The ultrasound at your appointment checks for ectopic pregnancy before the provider prescribes the abortion pill.
-If the ultrasound shows an ectopic pregnancy, the provider will explain what that means and connect you with the appropriate emergency care right away.
+The ultrasound at your visit checks for this before the doctor prescribes the abortion pill.
+If it shows an ectopic pregnancy, the doctor will explain what that means and connect you with emergency care right away.

-Symptoms of ectopic pregnancy to watch for: Severe pain on one side of the lower abdomen, shoulder pain, dizziness, fainting, or unusual bleeding patterns.
-If you experience any of these symptoms, go to your nearest emergency room immediately — do not wait to call the clinic.
-An ectopic pregnancy can be life-threatening if not treated promptly.
+Symptoms of ectopic pregnancy to watch for: severe pain on one side of the lower belly, shoulder pain, dizziness, fainting, or unusual bleeding patterns.
+If you have any of these symptoms, go to your nearest emergency room right away instead of waiting to call the clinic.
+An ectopic pregnancy can be life-threatening if it is not treated quickly.

 How does the ultrasound determine gestational age?

-The ultrasound measures the size of the gestational sac or the embryo to determine how far along the pregnancy is.
-This measurement is more precise than counting from the first day of your last period, especially if your periods are irregular or you are unsure of the date.
+The ultrasound measures the size of the gestational sac or the embryo to show how far along the pregnancy is.
+This is more exact than counting from the first day of your last period.
+That helps if your periods are irregular or you are unsure of the date.

-Accurate gestational age matters because the abortion pill is most effective in the first 10 weeks of pregnancy.
-Effectiveness decreases slightly as the pregnancy progresses: about 98% at 7 weeks or less, 95 to 97% at 7 to 9 weeks, and 93 to 95% at 9 to 10 weeks.
-Knowing exactly where you are in this range helps the provider give you the best care.
+An exact age matters because the abortion pill works best in the first 10 weeks of pregnancy.
+It works about 98% of the time at 7 weeks or less, 95 to 97% at 7 to 9 weeks, and 93 to 95% at 9 to 10 weeks.
+Knowing where you fall in that range helps the doctor give you the best care.

-If the ultrasound shows you are past 10 weeks, the provider will discuss your options.
-The Center for Women only provides the abortion pill but can refer you to a facility that offers care later in pregnancy.
+If the ultrasound shows you are past 10 weeks, the doctor will talk through your options.
+The Center for Women only provides the abortion pill, but the staff can refer you to a facility that offers care later in pregnancy.

 Is the ultrasound included in the cost?

 Yes.
-The ultrasound is included in the $380 cost of your appointment at The Center for Women.
-This price covers everything: your consultation with the provider, the ultrasound, both medications (mifepristone and misoprostol), and your follow-up visit.
-There are no hidden fees or separate charges for the ultrasound.
+The ultrasound is included in the $380 cost of your visit at The Center for Women.
+That price covers your visit with the doctor, the ultrasound, both medicines (mifepristone and misoprostol), and your follow-up visit.
+There are no hidden fees or extra charges for the ultrasound.

-At some other clinics or hospitals, an ultrasound can be billed separately and cost $200 to $500 or more.
-At The Center for Women, it is built into your comprehensive care.
+At some other clinics or hospitals, an ultrasound can be an extra charge of $200 to $500 or more.
+Here it is simply part of your care.

 How do I schedule my appointment?

-Call The Center for Women at (708) 450-4545 to schedule your appointment.
+Call The Center for Women at (708) 450-4545 to schedule your visit.
 Same-day, evening, and weekend appointments are available.
-Your appointment will include the ultrasound, a consultation with the provider, your first medication, and instructions for taking the second medication at home.
+Your visit will include the ultrasound, time with the doctor, your first pill, and instructions for taking the second pills at home.

 Do I have to look at the ultrasound screen?

-No. You are not required to look at the ultrasound screen.
-Illinois has no mandatory ultrasound viewing law.
-The ultrasound is performed for medical purposes — to confirm gestational age and rule out ectopic pregnancy.
-Whether or not you look at the screen is your choice.
+No. You are not required to look at the screen, and Illinois has no law that says you must.
+The ultrasound is done for medical reasons: to confirm how far along you are and to rule out an ectopic pregnancy.
+Looking or not looking is your choice.

 Is the ultrasound painful?

-No. A transabdominal ultrasound (on your belly) is painless.
-A transvaginal ultrasound may cause mild pressure similar to a pelvic exam, but it is not painful.
-The entire process takes less than 5 minutes.
+No. An ultrasound on your belly is painless.
+A transvaginal ultrasound (the slim wand) may cause mild pressure like a pelvic exam, but it is not painful, and the whole thing takes less than 5 minutes.

 Can I skip the ultrasound?